top of page

 Extra Tips:

 So I hope this gives you a general idea on how to start planning your cross country trip.
-Each of these trips averaged me about 5 days.
+Each of these trips averaged me about 5 days, but my record is 57 hours.
 You could definitely combine some of these activities into one longer trip as well, depending on how much time you have.
 As always, if you have any questions or concerns, feel free to email me or shoot me a DM on IG, all listed at the bottom and top of this website.
 Happy travels!

 My first cross country trip, "The Middle Route".
 Unforgettable.